Creative Media & Community Trust Co. (NASDAQ:CMCT) Earns Sell Rating from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Creative Media & Community Trust Co.
-(NASDAQ:CMCT – Free Report) in a report issued on Monday morning.
-The firm issued a sell rating on the real estate investment trust’s stock.
+StockNews.com began coverage on shares of Creative Media & Community Trust Co.
+(NASDAQ:CMCT – Free Report) in a research report report published on Tuesday morning.
+The brokerage issued a sell rating on the real estate investment trust’s stock.

 Creative Media & Community Trust Co.
 Cuts Dividend

-The business also recently disclosed a quarterly dividend, which was paid on Monday, October 23rd.
-Investors of record on Monday, October 9th were given a dividend of $0.085 per share.
-The ex-dividend date was Thursday, October 5th.
-This represents a $0.34 annualized dividend and a dividend yield of 8.40%.
-Creative Media & Community Trust Co.’s dividend payout ratio is currently -13.60%.
+The firm also recently declared a quarterly dividend, which was paid on Monday, October 23rd.
+Stockholders of record on Monday, October 9th were paid a $0.085 dividend.
+This represents a $0.34 annualized dividend and a dividend yield of 8.73%.
+The ex-dividend date of this dividend was Thursday, October 5th.
+Creative Media & Community Trust Co.’s dividend payout ratio is currently -11.30%.

 Institutional Inflows and Outflows